percona/pmm-doc/docs/details/develop-checks.md

   - version: 1
     name: mongodb_version
     summary: MongoDB Version
-    description: This check returns warnings if MongoDB/PSMDB version is not the latest one.
+    description: This advisor returns warnings if MongoDB/PSMDB version is not the latest one.
     tiers: [anonymous, registered]
     type: MONGODB_BUILDINFO
     script: |